wormi4ok/evernote2md/README.md

 evernote2md (flags) [input] [outputDir]
 ```

+`input` can be a file, a directory with exported files, or a glob pattern (like `exports/My*.enex`, for example).

-If outputDir is not specified, `./notes` is used.
-Use optional `--folders` flag to put every note in a separate folder.
+If `outputDir` is not specified, `./notes` is used.
+Add optional `--folders` flag to put every note in a separate folder.

 An option `--tagTemplate` allows to change the way tags are formatted.
 See [wiki article](https://github.com/wormi4ok/evernote2md/wiki/Custom-tag-template) for more information.

-To get clean Markdown output without inline HTML tags for highlighted text, use `--noHighlights` flag.

 Flag `--help` shows all available options.